-WSU Jefferson County Extension offers a 6-week Beach Naturalist Course in Port Townsend each spring with field trips exploring East Jefferson County.
-This lively, engaging course pairs classroom lectures by regional experts with local field trips and fun.
-2018 classes will be held each Wednesday from 9 am to 4 pm and designed for anyone interested in shoreline and marine resources.
+WSU Jeff.
+Co.
+Extension offers a 6-week Beach Naturalist Course in the WSU Classroom.
+There are also several field trips, exploring East Jefferson County in this lively, engaging course pairing classroom lectures by regional experts with local outings and fun.
+Classes are on Wednesdays from 9 am to 4 pm.
+This program is designed for anyone interested in shoreline habitats and marine resources.

 Participants in this course receive comprehensive, science-based training and become better stewards, citizen scientists, and educators in the local community.

-Beach Naturalist Course participants must commit to volunteering 40 hours for local marine-related programs with WSU Extension, the Port Townsend Marine Science Center, Jefferson Marine Resources Committee, NOSC and others.
+Beach Naturalist Course participants must commit to volunteering 40 hours for local marine-related programs and organizations, such as WSU Extension, the Port Townsend Marine Science Center, Jefferson County Marine Resources Committee, NOSC, Northwest Watershed Institute and others.
 Volunteer activities range from citizen science monitoring to assisting with public programs or restoring habitat.

 What Will I Learn?